 Poinsettia is the brilliant Christmas plant that, with a little love, will bloom long after the ho-ho-hos have faded.

-Here’s how to care for poinsettias and help them last for up to eight weeks.
+Here’s how to care for poinsettias and help them last beyond the holidays.

 Inspect poinsettias carefully before you buy a plant.
 A healthy plant looks like this: